 The Dundee WHO CC is also committed to pursuit of an implementation agenda aimed towards reducing the burden of all aspects of oral disease including craniofacial anomalies; and promotion of general health through the Common Risk Factor (CRF) approach to primary prevention.
 This is expressed through the extensive international research collaborations through ongoing research initiatives in Scotland (the Scottish Oral Health Research Collaboration), Europe and various other parts of the world, particularly the developing world and is becoming increasingly trans-sectoral in outlook.

 We are also committed to furthering Evidence Based Dentistry – both primary evidence and evidence synthesis - including the delivery of research-led teaching combined with the provision of clinically effective care delivered in a research supportive environment.
 There is also collaboration with colleagues in other Universities across Scotland, in particular with the University of Glasgow and with other collaborators at leading centres across the UK, the NHS and internationally.

-One of the distinctive features of the School of Dentistry research environment is to support our educational programmes across a range of research areas with high demand for taught PG Masters courses, and the need to have research expertise and facilities to support projects as a component part of these programmes.
+One of the distinctive features of the School of Dentistry research environment is to support our educational programmes across a range of research areas with increasing emphasis on research in the undergraduate curriculum and high demand for Taught PG Masters courses, and the need to have research expertise and facilities to support projects as a component part of these programmes.